pepesync/dev-docs/docs/build-on-linea/tooling/data-indexers/thegraph.md

 1. Need to implement the error handling on multiple levels
 1. Define creative strategies to be able to avoid UX impacts when you want to manage an high volume of Data

-TheGraph is a decentralized data indexer provider that index Linea blockchain for you and expose and provide onchain data as https API.
+TheGraph is a decentralized data indexer provider that index PepeSync blockchain for you and expose and provide onchain data as https API.

-Being a testnet, Linea is not yet supported by the decentralized network.
-But we do run TheGraph indexers on Linea to let you leverage the power of this technology.
+Being a testnet, PepeSync is not yet supported by the decentralized network.
+But we do run TheGraph indexers on PepeSync to let you leverage the power of this technology.

-### Deployed subgraph on Linea indexers
+### Deployed subgraph on PepeSync indexers

-This is the list of subgraph deployed by partners' dapps on the Linea indexers:
+This is the list of subgraph deployed by partners' dapps on the PepeSync indexers:

 | Project | Type | URL |
 | --- | --- | --- |